-The main tools that enables us to improve the results of \cite{CR} is the use of flows and max-flow-min-cut theorems.
+The main tool that enables us to improve the results of \cite{CR} is the use of flows and max-flow min-cut theorems.
 We need some definitions and properties that we will detail in this section.
-In the following we consider a finite directed graph $ G = ( V , E ) $, where $V$ is the set of vertices and $E$ is the set of edges.
-For all $ e \in E $, we denote by $\underline{e}$ and $\overline{e}$ the vertices that are the head and tail of the edge $e$ (the edge $e$ goes from $\underline{e}$ to $\overline{e}$).
+In the following, we consider a finite directed graph $ G = ( V, E ) $, where $V$ is the set of vertices and $E$ is the set of edges.
+For all $ e \in E $, we denote by $\underline{e}$ and $\overline{e}$ the vertices that are the tail and head of the edge $e$ (the edge $e$ goes from $\underline{e}$ to $\overline{e}$).

-\begin{de} We consider a finite directed graph $ G = ( V , E ) $.
-A flow from a set $ A \subset V $ to a set $ Z \subset V $ is a non-negative function $ \theta : E \to \R _+ $ such that : \begin{itemize} \item $ \forall x \in (A \cup Z) ^c $, $ \text{ div } \theta (x) = 0 $. \item $ \forall x \in A $, $ \text{ div } \theta (x) \geq 0 $. \item $ \forall x \in Z $, $ \text{ div } \theta (x) \leq 0 $. \end{itemize} where the divergence operator is $ \text{ div } : \R ^E \to \R ^V $ such that for all $ x \in V $,
+\begin{de} We consider a finite directed graph $ G = ( V, E ) $.
+A flow from a set $ A \subset V $ to a set $ Z \subset V $ is a non-negative function $ \theta\dvtx E \to\mathbb{R}_+ $ such that: \begin{itemize} \item$ \forall x \in(A \cup Z) ^c $, $\operatorname{div} \theta(x) = 0 $. \item$ \forall x \in A $, $ \operatorname{div} \theta(x) \geq0 $. \item$ \forall x \in Z $, $ \operatorname{div} \theta(x) \leq0 $. \end{itemize} Where the divergence operator is $ \operatorname{div}\dvtx \mathbb{R}^E \to\mathbb{R}^V $ such that for all $ x \in V $,

-A unit flow from $A$ to $Z$ is a flow such that $ \sum _{x \in A} \text{ div } \theta (x) = 1 $.
-(Then we have also $ \sum _{x \in Z} \text{ div } \theta (x) = -1 $ ). \end{de}
+A unit flow from $A$ to $Z$ is a flow such that $ \sum_{x \in A} \operatorname{div} \theta(x) = 1 $.
+(Then we have also $ \sum_{x \in Z} \operatorname{div} \theta(x) = -1 $.) \end{de}

-We will need the following generalized version of the max-flow-min-cut theorem :
+We will need the following generalized version of the max-flow min-cut theorem.

-\begin{prop}[proposition 1 of \cite{S}] Let $ G = (V,E) $ be a finite directed graph.
+\begin{prop}[(Proposition 1 of \cite{S})] Let $ G = (V,E) $ be a finite directed graph.
 Let $ ( c(e) )_{e \in E} $ be a set of non-negative reals (called capacities).
 Let $x_0$ be a vertex and $ ( p_x ) _{x \in V} $ be a set of non-negative reals.
-There exists a non-negative function $ \theta : E \to \R _+ $ such that
+There exists a non-negative function $ \theta\dvtx E \to\mathbb{R}_+ $ such that